Take scheduled snapshots of your Kubernetes persistent volumes.

 system.
 A better approach would be to take snapshots at a randomly chosen time

-with the same frequency, such as 17 minutes after the hour: 17 * * * *
+with the same frequency, such as 17 minutes after the hour: 17 * * * *.
+By

 choosing different offsets for schedules, the load can be spread throughout the